ryan-rashidian/qemy/README.md

 ![Python](https://img.shields.io/badge/Python-3.12-blue?logo=python)

-Qemy is a prototype financial data engine designed for market/economic analysis and research.
-This repository contains the core data pipeline.
+Qemy is a prototype financial data engine designed for market and economic analysis.
+This repository contains the core data pipeline and command-line interface.

+**Work in Progress**

+Qemy is in early development.
+I'm building this as a personal tool first, and refining as I go.
+Suggestions are welcome!
+Features may change, break, or get replaced as the project evolves.

 ---